xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

   - The following 3rd party tools are required to build BridgePoint.
 Install them now.
     - __LINUX__ - For convience installing
     under Linux Ubuntu, the installation commands are presented below.
-If installing in a different Linux environment you must use the commands appropraite for your environment.
+If installing in a different Linux environment you must use the commands appropriate for your environment.
     ```
     sudo apt-get install libxtst6:i386
     sudo apt-get install libgtk2.0-0:i386